hpccc53/xremap/README.md

 Changes made on top of xremap:

+### Remove repeat events from free_hold before decision [PR 14](https://github.com/hpccc53/xremap/pull/14)

+There should be no purpose for emitting repeat events.
+Because the multipurpose key does not emit press before decision, so it's logical inconsistent to emit repeat events.
+When trying it manually the repeat events are also just ignored.

+Note: I believe it's a regression introduced here: [feat: no timeout hold option ](https://github.com/xremap/xremap/pull/705/commits/643f4bf801013240526d174755f70f7811895439).
+Where the `held_down` check should also have been used in the repeat-function.

 ### Add all mouse buttons to output device [PR 6](https://github.com/hpccc53/xremap/pull/6)

 Make it possible to emit all mouse buttons from a config file.
 Before it was only possible to click some of the mouse buttons.